react-epfl/padoc-lib/README.md

 No information is however given about who leaved a group.

 This is however not the only information.
-In order to see in real time whether the local peer is currently forwarding packets or not,
+In order to see in real time whether the local peer
-and to have access to the packet content, an additional callback is available.
-This can be
+is currently forwarding packets or not, and to have access to the packet content, an additional
-execute by writing:
+callback is available.
+This can be executed by writing:
 ```Objective-C
 - (void)mhSocket:(MHSocket *)mhSocket
    forwardPacket:(NSString *)info